 5. Embed Your MailerLite Form in WordPress

 Ready to publish your form?
 Click on the Embed button on the top-right of the form builder screen.

 WPForms will now ask you if you’d like to add your new MailerLite form to a new page or within an existing page.
 For this example, we’ll go with the Create New Page option.

 It’s a good idea to test if the integration is working properly.
-You can send a test entry yourself both before and after a form is published and see if the data is sending correctly from your WordPress form to your MailerLite account.
+You can send a test entry to yourself before and after a form is published and see if the data is sending correctly from your WordPress form to your MailerLite account.